 In addition, a corporation generally may not elect to become a REIT unless its taxable year is the calendar year.
 We satisfy this requirement.
-Furthermore, a corporation does not qualify as a REIT for a given taxable year if, as of the final day of the taxable year, the corporation has any undistributed earnings and profits that accumulated during a period that the corporation was not treated as a REIT for U.S. federal income tax purposes or that the corporation inherited in the tax-deferred acquisition of another corporation and that were attributable to a period when such other corporation did not qualify as a REIT.
-We believe that we distributed all of our earnings and profits that accumulated through December 31, 2009 prior to December 31, 2010.
-We have entered into certain transactions involving the tax-deferred acquisition of target corporations.
-We believe that we did not inherit any earnings and profits of such target corporations attributable to any period that such corporations did not qualify as REITs, and therefore satisfy the foregoing requirement.
-However, no assurance can be provided in this regard, and if we were determined to have inherited and retained any such earnings and profits, our qualification as a REIT could be adversely impacted.
+Furthermore, a corporation does not qualify as a REIT for a given taxable year if, as of the final day of the taxable year, the corporation has any undistributed earnings and profits that accumulated during a period that the corporation was not treated as a REIT for U.S. federal income tax purposes.
+We believe that we distributed all of our earnings and profits that accumulated through December 31, 2009 prior to December 31, 2010 and therefore satisfy this requirement.